-The guitars listed in this article fall around the $200 mark, and that’s not a bad budget for a first instrument.
-However, unlike with electric guitar, when you start off on an acoustic guitar you don't need to worry about an amp and a bunch of other accessories.
-Though you certainly don't have to, you may want to increase your budget, perhaps considering guitars around $300.
-Each of the guitar brands listed here have some great instruments to choose from at that price point too.
+The $200 mark is not a bad budget for a first instrument.
+However, unlike with electric guitar, when you start off on an acoustic guitar, you don't need to worry about an amp and a bunch of other accessories.
+Though you certainly don't have to, you may want to increase your budget, perhaps considering acoustic guitars around $300.
+Each of the guitar brands listed here has some great instruments to choose from at that price point too.

-However, what you will never see is guitars made of mystery woods, strange plywood or plastic.
+However, what you will never see is guitars made of mystery woods, strange plywood, or cheap plastic.
 That's just one of the reasons it is smart to go with a respected brand name instead of some no-name guitar from a department store.

 Good luck choosing an awesome first acoustic guitar!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Joe Guidry on April 13, 2020:

 Thank you for your quick reply.
 I was particularly happy to hear that “the guitar will play and sound just like a regular acoustic guitar”.